GurditLubana/Group-10-Meal-Planner/Devlog.md

    Tasks:
    - Researched HSQL and how to implement it
    - Researched and setup data grip
-   - Created V1 of the database (more experimentation than anything)
+   - Experimented with v1 of the database see mealplanner docs/June20/DB v1.JPG
    - Created V1 of the data interface based on current stubDB
    - Started creating a entity relationship diagram